Xilinx/PYNQ/docs/source/pynq_libraries/dma.rst

 Examples
 --------

-This example assumes the overlay contains two AXI Direct Memory Access IP, one with a read channel from DRAM, and an AXI Master stream interface (for an output stream), and the other with a write channel to DRAM, and an AXI Slave stream interface (for an input stream).
-The two DMAs are connected in a loopback configuration through an AXI FIFO.
+This example assumes the overlay contains an AXI Direct Memory Access IP, with a read channel (from DRAM), and an AXI Master stream interface (for an output stream), and the other with a write channel (to DRAM), and an AXI Slave stream interface (for an input stream).

-In the Python code, two DMA instances are created, one for sending data, and the other for receiving.

-Two memory buffers, one for input, and the other for output are allocated.
+In the Python code, two contiguous memory buffers are created using ``Xlnk``.
+The DMA will read the input_buffer and send the data to the AXI stream master.
+The DMA will write back to the output_buffer from the AXI stream slave.

+The AXI streams are connected in loopback so that after sending and receiving data via the DMA the contents of the input buffer will have been transferred to the output buffer.

+Note that when instantiating a DMA, the default maximum transaction size is 14-bits (i.e. 2^14 = 16KB).
+For larger DMA transactions, make sure to increase this value when configuring the DMA in your Vivado IPI design.

+The code to download the bitstream is not shown.

 .. code-block:: Python